 Better Sport and Fitness Opportunities

 Homeschooled kids are not forced into sports and exercise.
 They are free to find the physical activities they enjoy for themselves.
 Plenty of kids are turned off sports by compulsory participation in sports in schools.
-There is evidence too, that school sports and team membership reduces academic accomplishment and can be a huge source of stress for kids.
+There is evidence too, that school sports and team membership reduces academic accomplishment.
+They can also be an unpleasant source of stress for kids.

 Want More Positives of Homeschooling?